t3-innovation-network/ocf-collab.github.io/index.md

 ## Phase 2: Build a prototype of the Phase 1 design.

-Prototype is currently in development.
+Prototype is currently in development and schedule for completion by the end of 2020..